thingsboard/thingsboard-client-sdk/examples/0011-esp8266_esp32_subscribe_OTA_MQTT/README.md

 ## Feature
-Subscribing to changes of the firmware shared attributes, which then start an OTA firmware update, as soon as they have been updated and include the same title, but a different version number then the one that was passed initally
+Subscribing to changes of the firmware shared attributes, which then start an OTA firmware update, as soon as they have been updated and include the same title, but a different version number then the one that was passed initially